mixpanel/docs/docs/Tracking/how-tos/debugging.md

 Use Events to confirm that events are arriving to your Mixpanel project, so you can troubleshoot your Mixpanel setup quickly.
 With Events, you can see a feed of events along with all of their properties coming into Mixpanel.

 ### Find Yourself
-After you start sending  recommend that you search/filter Events for your own activity.
-Manually fire some of those events on your own device, then search or filter Events to find a specific event using any information you know is available in the event's raw payload.
+The next step to validating your events is to manually trigger some of those events on your own device.
+After you have fired some events, navigate to Events and search or filter using any user-level information you know is available in the event's raw payload.
 Search by `$user_id`, `$device_id`, `distinct_id`, or user property values.
 If you are using Mixpanel's JavaScript SDK, you can use [`mixpanel.get_distinct_id`](https://developer.mixpanel.com/docs/javascript-full-api-reference#mixpanelget_distinct_id) to return your own distinct_id in your browser console and copy the distinct_id value into the Events search bar.

 ![Events Filter](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Tracking/events-filter.png)